GishB/GeneralPurposeChatBot/README.md

-# UnionHelperBot
+# QueryHelperBot

  This is a repo for general purpose chatbot which can interact with AI models via YandexCloud API.
- Baseline idea is to help user find related info from documents.
+ Baseline idea is to help developers to create ChatBotAPI + RAG for users who like to find related info from documents.
 It is powered by ***YandexGPTAPI***, Redis and ChromaDB.

 If you would like to check this bot go to tg link (sometimes i will run this for tests):
 > https://t.me/HelperUnionBot